ArifulSikder/ArifulSikder/README.md

-# Laravel Developer | PHP, Livewire, Nuxt.js, Vue.js | API Expert 🦄
+# Full Stack Developer | PHP, Laravel, Nuxt.js, Vue.js | API Expert 🎇

 I'm an experienced web developer with over 5 years of expertise in web development.
 I specialize in a wide range of technologies and have successfully completed various projects.
 Here are some of my key skills: